newRendering

 Render menu

 The first item opens the Rendering Setup window.
-It shows all the parameters related to the rendering actions.
+It shows, in its first tab, all the parameters related to the rendering actions.
 They are saved within the current scene document.

 Opening the Rendering setup window

-The second group called Animation contains properties used when rendering a camera animation.
+The second group named Animation contains properties used when rendering a camera animation.

-The rendering actions of the top menu can also be found in the view toolbar.
+The rendering actions in the top menu can also be found in the toolbar at the bottom of the view.

 Safe frames